binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Control of our environments

-We are blindly trusting huge amounts of IP to CSPs.
+We are blindly trusting huge amounts of IP to Cloud Service Providers CSPs.
 In fact, I have worked for many customers that insist on putting everything in The Cloud without much thought.
 Some have even said that they are not concerned with security.
 The problem is, they do not understand what is at risk.
 They may wonder why their competitor beats them to market as their progress and plans are intercepted.
 The best book I have read to date that reveals the problem with this blind yielding of everything is Bruce Schneier Data and Goliath.
 This is an eye opening canon of what we are doing and what its results are going to be.

 When ever you see that word "trust", you are yielding control to the party you are trusting.
 When you trust an entity with your assets, you are giving them control.
 Are your assets their primary concern, or is it maximising their profits by using you and/or your data as their asset?